- Overview, challenges and solutions for bioprocess data management

-- Approved methods for fermentation data management & analysis
+- Solutions for bioprocess data visualization & statistical analysis

 - Use of soft sensors in bioprocess analysis workflows

 As a fermentation scientist or process development manager, you are responsible for the efficient development of high performing bioprocesses, as well as robust and predictable scale-up for future manufacturing in large scale.
 Consistent data management and data analysis plays a critical role for the success of your development and manufacturing goals.
 If you are working in the field of bioprocess development, scale-up process validation or manufacturing excellence, you might frequently ask yourself: How do I get a complete and reliable overview of the process data with less effort?
 How to structure the ample amounts of data from different sensors in a single database?
+How to aggregate data from small and large scale to perform scale down model qualifications?
 Which methods shall I use for data analytics and the statistical evaluation of bioprocesses?
 In this article we will give a brief overview on bioprocess data management, bioprocess data visualization, and statistics to evaluate bioprocesses.

 - Media Type